VideoMem/mql-lpclient-latest/README.md

 ## Limitations
 You can add up to 65535 servers to this client, if you need more than this, please let me know.\
 If a Server/Worker stops responding, the send command will block until all reconnection attempts are done.\
-If you delete one worker object after its creation, all configured workers will be deleted, there is no "selective deletion".
+If you delete one worker object after its creation, all configured workers will be deleted, there is no "selective deletion".\
+You can not change workers address until them fail a transaction.

 ## Building from sources
 Currently, you can only Cross-Build this on Linux with mingw32.\